Marcel Mendes-Dudziński

-Marcel Mendes-Dudziński (born 14 May 2005) is a Polish professional footballer who plays as a goalkeeper for Ekstraklasa club Legia Warsaw.
+Marcel Mendes-Dudziński (born 14 May 2005) is a Polish professional footballer who plays as a goalkeeper for Ekstraklasa club Piast Gliwice.

 Early life

 Mendes-Dudziński started playing football at the age of five.

 Club career

-On 3 July 2024, after spending three years in Benfica's youth system, he returned to Poland to join Ekstraklasa club Legia Warsaw on a four-year contract.
+On 3 July 2024, after spending three years in Benfica's youth system, Mendes-Dudziński returned to Poland to join Ekstraklasa club Legia Warsaw on a four-year contract.
+On 16 January 2026, he joined II liga side Świt Szczecin on loan for the remainder of the season.
+He left Legia on 9 July 2026 without making a first-team appearance.

+Two days later, Mendes-Dudziński signed a three-year deal with fellow Ekstraklasa club Piast Gliwice.

 International career

 He has captained the Poland national under-17 team.

 Style of play

 Mendes-Dudziński has received comparisons to Cameroon international Andre Onana.

 Personal life

 Born to a Polish mother and a Brazilian father, he also holds Brazilian citizenship.
 He has regarded Brazil international Ederson as his football idol.